PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 [![Metamask: Custom RPC](https://www.preciouschicken.com/blog/images/metamask_gc_customrpc.png)](https://www.preciouschicken.com/blog/images/metamask_gc_customrpc.png)

-Ensure that *Ganache* (or whatever you called your network) is now displayed in the network dropdown menu at the top of the Metamask window, as opposed to the default of *Main Ethereum Network*.
+Confirm that *Ganache* (or whatever you called your network) is now displayed in the network dropdown menu at the top of the Metamask window, as opposed to the default of *Main Ethereum Network*.
 This ensures the application is talking to your local blockchain (where we have deployed the smart contract), rather than the real-world Ethereum network (where we have not).

 <!---From the left hand menu select *Connections*: this will allow us to add our React site to the list of allowed sites.
 Add `localhost` and select *Connect*: